Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Powering through, soldiering on, sucking up the pain - all of these behaviors are great ways to leave permanent damage in your body.

 Also, very annoying to your trail buddies, who can clearly see you're hurting.
+And will be slowed down by your stubbornness.

 When your body says to stop, STOP.